Digitainability for EuroTeQ Universities

 Content

 The third block serves to further develop the project ideas.
-In addition to the continuation of the Design Thinking workshop, storytelling strategies are to be conveyed.
-The 1.5-day workshop will again be led by the UnternehmerTUM trainers.
-On Saturday afternoon, Matthias Lehner will then present various project management strategies and apply them to the students' projects by means of practical exercises.
+In addition to continuing the Design Thinking workshop, storytelling strategies will be conveyed.
+The UnternehmerTUM trainers will again lead the 1.5-day workshop.
+On Saturday afternoon, Matthias Lehner will present various project management strategies and apply them to the students' projects through practical exercises.

 The project seminar will take place online via Zoom at the following times.